TomKnowles1994/Biomimetics-Ring-Attractors/README.md

 # Biomimetics Ring Attractors

-This repository accompanies the paper "Ring Attractors as the Basis for a Biomimetic Navigation System" Thomas C. Knowles, Anna Summerton, James G.H.
+This repository accompanies the paper "Ring Attractors as the Basis for a Biomimetic Navigation System" by Thomas C. Knowles, Anna Summerton, James G.H.
 Whiting and Martin J. Pearson.

---- link pending ---
+Published in _Biomimetics_ at https://doi.org/10.3390/biomimetics8050399

 ## The model in action: